-Currently there are 47 students enrolled in the EDLE Ed.D. with 22 of those students currently enrolled in classes (or will be this summer as the new cohort begins) and 25 are working on their dissertation proposals/studies (i.e., ABD).
+Currently there are a total of 44 students enrolled in the EDLE Ed.D. with 14 of those students recently admitted and matriculating into the 2020 Cohort, which begins in June 2020) and 30 students are currently working on their dissertation proposals/studies (i.e., ABD).

-Six (66 %) of the above listed students who successfully defended their dissertations did so within the three-year window that the program supports.
-The other three were beyond the three-year target set by the program.
+All three (3) of the above listed students who successfully defended their dissertations did so within the three-year window that the program supports and actively encourages.

-There are 10 students who have been accepted into the 2018 cohort, all but one have matriculated at the time of this report.
-The program accepted 59% of the total number who completed applications to the 2018 EDLE Ed.D. cohort.
+There are 14 students who have been accepted into the 2020 cohort, and all 14 students accepted and matriculated at the time of this report.
+The program accepted approximately 67% of the total number who completed applications to the 2020 EDLE Ed.D. cohort.